Swimming at the 2024 Summer Olympics – Men's 100-metre breaststroke: Final

 The final took place at 21:44 on 28 July.
 Qin led at the halfway (50 metre) mark, followed by Peaty and then Martinenghi.
 Over the rest of the race, Martinenghi moved up to first to win the gold with 59.03.
 Fink, who was fifth at the 50 metre mark, moved up to second and tied with Peaty for the silver medal, both clocking 59.05.
 Imoudu finished fourth with 59.11, while Qin dropped to seventh by the end of the race.
-SwimSwam called the finish of the race a "frantic frenzy to the wall", since the six swimmers finished within 0.29 seconds of each other.
+SwimSwam called the finish of the race a "frantic frenzy to the wall", since the first six swimmers finished within 0.29 seconds of each other.

 Peaty's silver made him the first swimmer to win three Olympic medals in the event, while it was Martinenghi's second medal in the event.
 In his post race interview, Martinenghi said winning the gold was "probably the best feeling of [his] life".
 In Peaty's post race interview, he cried and said "I’m not crying because I’ve come second.
 I’m crying because it took so much to get here."
 A day after the race he tested positive for COVID-19, and shortly after that he announced his break from competitive swimming, saying "it’s just hurt too much this time".

 The winning time of 59.03 was almost two seconds slower than the winning time at the previous Olympics, which induced discussion over whether the Paris Olympic pool was "slow".
 The time was slower than the winning time in the event at every Olympics since 2004.